Check Out These 12 Web Design Trends Happening in 2022!

 This combination of design elements is informed by extensive data on user behavior and has been designed specifically to optimize engagement rates and keep users active daily.
 Web designers can use artificial intelligence, target audience data, and web design best practices to achieve similar results.

 Designers should also focus on creating app-like experiences for their site users this year.
 Small, experience-focused sites may be the future of modern web design, specifically if they are front-end driven and extravagant from a design point of view.
-One good example is the whiteboard tool by Miro and the design tool by Canva.
+One good example is the whiteboard tool by Miro and the design tools by Canva and Wepik.

 Internet users have become accustomed to using apps in which animation, interaction, and dynamic user experiences are commonplace.
 Bringing the same features to websites can elevate the user experience while helping to keep visitors engaged.
 Designers can easily use site-building tools like no-code platforms to make engaging designs focused on interaction and immersion-another of this year’s leading web design or web development movements.